dyhes/zulip/docs/subsystems/logging.md

 #### Searching backend log files

-Zulip comes with a tool, `./scripts/log-search`, to quickly search through the main `server.log` log file based on a number of different axes -- including client IP address, client user-id, request path, response code.
+Aloha comes with a tool, `./scripts/log-search`, to quickly search through the main `server.log` log file based on a number of different axes -- including client IP address, client user-id, request path, response code.
 It can also search the NGINX logs, which provide